Robust Quantum Control for Bragg Pulse Design in Atom Interferometry: Robust Beamsplitting Results

 Figure \ref{fig:examples} shows three examples along the top, middle, and bottom rows, respectively, for beamsplitting into target states $|\pm 2 \hbar k\rangle$, $|\pm 10 \hbar k\rangle$, and $|\pm 20 \hbar k\rangle$.
 Each row displays the control pulse, the evolution of momentum state probabilities, and the terminal error with respect to the desired state.
 The evolution of probabilities and terminal error realizations are obtained by simulating Eq. \eqref{eq:Raman_Nath} when applying the computed control repeatedly for samples of $k/k_0$ and $\gamma$ within the design intervals.
 The control pulse $u(\omega_r t)/\omega_r$ is restricted to positive values less than 30 for $|\pm 10 \hbar k\rangle$ and less than 60 for $|\pm 20 \hbar k\rangle$.
 Observe that the maximum amplitudes of robust controls computed to compensate for parameter variation that are shown in Figure \ref{fig:examples} are greater than the amplitudes of the deterministic counterparts in Figure \ref{fig:error}.
 Although slightly higher fidelity may be achieved by using higher order polynomial approximation, these three examples use a Legendre expansion truncated up to only first degree polynomials to emphasize the significance of this approach.
 Uniform fidelity on the parameter space is generally not achievable with robust optimization using sampled systems of equivalent sizes, which in this case correlates to two samples over both parameter intervals.

 Three examples are used to compare robust control in which both parameters may vary in design intervals $k/k_0\in [-0.4,0.4]$ and $\gamma \in [0.6,1.4]$.
 Such variations are particularly relevant for atom interferometry experiments in which the cloud of ultra-cold atoms does not necessarily realize Bose-Einstein condensation and that experience significant platform disturbances.
 Table \ref{tab:poly_data} shows an analysis for pulse designs that split an atomic sample into momentum states $|\pm 2\hbar k\rangle$, $|\pm 4\hbar k\rangle$, and $|\pm 6\hbar k\rangle$ with variability $k/k_0\in [-0.4,0.4]$ and $\gamma \in [0.6,1.4]$.
 For each instance, the control algorithm described in Section \ref{sec:control} is applied using Legendre polynomial expansions truncated respectively to first, second, third, and fourth degree polynomials.
 Robust pulse designs for these same examples are also synthesized using the alternative approach of uniformly sampling parameter values in the dynamic constraints, with results in Table \ref{tab:sample_data}.
+The shorthand $|\Delta u|$ in Tables \ref{tab:poly_data} and \ref{tab:sample_data} is used to refer to the finite-difference derivative approximation of the control signal $u$.
 By increasing the degree of Legendre polynomials and the number of samples, the error metrics generally decrease for both methods, but the mean and maximum errors achieved with the proposed Legendre approximation approach decrease at a significantly higher rate than those afforded by direct sampling.
 The Legendre expansion provides improved robustness with respect to direct sampling in terms of error metrics and total computational time.
 Based on the comprehensive set of computational verification studies described above, we were able to synthesize pulses that are successfully validated in laboratory experiments, described below.